 Sixteen Candles was released before the arrival of the internet generation, which now allows teenagers to tweet their every concern and commiserate to one another in collective seclusion over electronic communication devices.
 Have things changed since the ‘80s?
 Have affluent teenagers become happier or more self-aware?
 Or has the invention of more technology and the proliferation of more stuff created further anxiety and deepened an already empty void?

 Cinema may not be able to answer all of these questions, but whenever teenagers of means discover morally dubious Hollywood classics like Sixteen Candles, they are reassured that rich people have problems, too.

-Jon Lisi is a PhD student in the Department of Communication and Culture at Indiana University.
+Jon Lisi is a writer in the greater New York City area.
 In addition to his monthly column here at PopMatters, he writes Book and DVD reviews on a regular basis.
 He has also contributed to the International Journal of Communication, the Journal of American Studies in Turkey, Immediacy, Hollywood.com, and the-artifice.com.
-You can follow his work here: http://jonlisi.pressfolios.com/
+He received his MA in Cinema Studies from New York University and his BA in New Media from Fairfield University.
+You can follow his work here: http://jonlisi.pressfolios.com/.